hunterirving/matryoshka/readme.md

 # 🪆 matryoshka

-a hierarchical task manager that helps you break complex tasks down into manageable subtasks.
+a nested task manager that helps you break complex tasks down into manageable subtasks.

-<i>now available on <a href="https://hunterirving.github.io/matryoshka/">GitHub Pages</a>!</i>
+<i>try it now <a href="https://hunterirving.github.io/matryoshka/">in your browser</a>!</i>

 ### key features
 - unlimited subtask depth